Diabetotech/docs/docs/index.md

 ## Start here

-This platform provides **practical training on specific diabetes technologies**.
+This platform provides **practical guidance on how to use specific diabetes technologies**.

-Choose the path that fits your situation:

-### 👩‍⚕️ I am a healthcare professional
-- I know which device I want to use → search or navigate directly to that device
-- I want to start a patient on a system → review the relevant **sensor, pump, and AID modules**

-### 🧑‍⚕️ I am a General Physician or non-specialist
+You can:

+- go directly to a **device or system** you want to learn about
-- Start with the **general modules** (CGM, pumps, AID)
+- or start with the **general modules** to understand the basics
-- Then continue to the **specific device** used in your centre

-### 👩‍👧 I am a person living with diabetes or caregiver
-- If you already know your system → go directly to that device
-- If not → discuss options first with your care team before using this platform
+👉 You do not need to follow a fixed order.
+Each module links to the relevant background and next steps.

 ---

-⚠️ This platform focuses on **how to use devices**, not on choosing between them.
-Availability and reimbursement vary by country and centre.

----

-👉 New to closed-loop or Automated Insulin Delivery (AID) systems?
-A complete system always includes:

-- a **sensor**
+## How diabetes technology is structured

+Most modern systems—especially **automated insulin delivery (AID)**—consist of three components:

+- **Sensor (CGM)** — measures glucose continuously
-- an **insulin pump**
+- **Insulin pump** — delivers insulin
-- an **algorithm**
+- **Algorithm** — adjusts insulin delivery automatically

-You will typically need to review all three components.
+To fully understand a system, you will often need to review **all three components**.

 ---